Magmucot/FreeMusic/README.md

 # FreeMusic
-A project to listen music for free on your pc
+The project to listen music for free on your pc